-The recipe for pumpkin pudding below is the tenth one on this blog, and given that I am frequently experimenting with other ways to serve pudding, I will have more healthy recipes to post in the future.
-This particular recipe for pumpkin pudding which is dairy free to boot is perfect for when you need a crustless pie recipe to serve when your Paleo friends are coming to dinner.
-Another option is to make it to take to a party if you are cutting back on the carbs for whatever reason.
+The recipe for pumpkin pudding below is the tenth one on this blog!
+Given that I am frequently experimenting with other ways to serve pudding, I will have more healthy recipes to post in the future.
+This particular recipe for pumpkin pudding which is dairy free too is perfect for when you need a crustless pie recipe to serve when your Paleo friends are coming to dinner.
+Another option is to make it to take to a party if you are cutting back on carbs temporarily.
 It is also a sneaky way to get more veggies into your children.

 The best thing about this recipe is that you bake it in the oven unlike the vanilla and chocolate pudding recipes above, for example, which require you to be near the stove to frequently stir the mixture to thicken properly.
 With pumpkin pudding, you mix it up, put it in the oven, set the timer, and go do other things while it bakes.
 So, it is a great pudding to make when you are short on time, which for me, is the typical scenario.